-The lagoon is HUGE – there are so many places to swim and enjoy.
 In the mornings, you can meet Oliver Martin, the Four Seasons’ marine biologist, for coral grafting.
-There are complimentary snorkel tours offered daily, and guests who want an more intimate snorkeling experience can book a private tour for a fee.
+There are complimentary snorkel tours offered daily, and guests who want a more intimate snorkeling experience can book a private tour for a fee.
 Ever want to feed an octopus?
 Well, here you can.

-The lagoon sanctuary weaves throughout the grounds and is home to over 100 species.
-It’s really a fascinating place, and it was so much fun to swim around – seeing coral in all the different stages, and learning all about them, is truly amazing!
+The lagoon sanctuary weaves throughout the resort’s grounds, and is home to over 100 species.
+It’s so fascinating.
+I had so much fun swimming here.
+I loved learning about and seeing coral at different stages, and of course all the fish.

-We brought our own snorkeling gear on this trip, which broke about two seconds in – on our first day in Moorea – but luckily, guests will find snorkeling equipment in their bungalow, so all you have to do it carry it with you.
+We brought our own snorkeling gear on this trip, which broke about two seconds into our first day in Moorea.
+Lucky for us, guests will find all the snorkeling equipment they need right in their bungalow, so there’s no need to pack any.

-It took me until this point of our trip to finally get used to using my Sony RX 100 M3 underwater.
-However, I lost most of my shots not realizing the camera was overheating in the underwater case and the lens cap would stick.
-So most of my shots had black lines on the top and bottom – Ugh!
+It took me until this point in our trip to finally get used to using my Sony RX 100 M3 underwater in the housing I bought on Amazon.
+However, I lost most of my shots not realizing the camera was overheating in the underwater casing.
+Then, the lens cap would stick, so most of my shots had black lines on the top and bottom – ugh!

-For the above shots, it took me a while to get the color back in them in Lightroom, which only makes me appreciate the GoPro even more.
-With my GoPro shots (below), I didn’t even have to touch them.
-I did nothing.
-Easy.
-I have to say once again how REALLY impressed I am with GoPro.
-It’s so tiny and easy to use!
+For the above shots, I had to get the original color back via Lightroom.
+It makes me appreciate GoPro even more.
+With my GoPro shots (below), I didn’t have to do anything to them.
+Everything upheld perfectly.